jslater89/OpenTafl/README.txt

 7. AI SELF-PLAY MODE ----------------------------------------------------------
 For external AI developers, OpenTafl provides a mode by which two AIs, or two versions of the same AI, can be made to play each other repeatedly, to judge relative strength.
-Start OpenTafl with the '--dev' switch to enable the AI self-play menu item.
+Find the self-play menu item behind the 'Extras' option in the main menu.
 Set the attacker engine, defender engine, and game clock in the options menu, then select the self-play menu item.
 The iteration count is the number of matches the self-play runner will run.
 A match is a two-game series.
 The player who wins both games wins the match; if the players each win one game, the player who wins in the fewest moves win.
 If the players tie, the match is considered drawn.

 At the end of the self-play matches, a summary will be displayed on screen.